rick/dj-downloader/README.md

 If this is successful this will have installed a `dj-downloader` icon to the current user's Desktop.
 Drag YouTube URLs here.

 ## TODO

- - we need a way to configure the destination path for DJ files, probably at setup time; probably stored in some sort of config file
  - deezer integrations via Deemix?